o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    Notice how, like before, we are using a conditional with `o_color_isBound` to ensure that we only perform bending on proper meshes.
    {{< /note >}}

 1. Call the `ProcessBending` function in our vertex shaders.
-Open `VegetationBending_ForwardPass.azsli`.

-1. Find the vertex shader (`VegetationBending_ForwardPassVS`).
-Now, above `OUT.m_worldPosition = worldPosition.xyz`, add a call to our function.
-Most of the parameters to pass in are inputs to our vertex shader or values we have calculated already, but we also need the time.
-In the *scene shader resource group* (`SceneSrg`), there is a parameter `m_time` that gives us the number of seconds since the start of the application.
+Open `VegetationBending_ForwardPass.azsli` and find the vertex shader (`VegetationBending_ForwardPassVS`).
+Add a call to our function above `OUT.m_worldPosition = worldPosition.xyz`.
+Most of the parameters to pass in are inputs to our vertex shader or values we have calculated already, and we can get the time from the property `m_time` the *scene shader resource group* (`SceneSrg`), which gives us the number of seconds since the start of the application.

    ```hlsl
    float currentTime = SceneSrg::m_time;